Take A Pre-Marital Course For A Stronger Marriage

-Is the marriage course compulsory?
+Is a marriage course compulsory?

-What is a premarital certificate?
+What is a pre-marital certificate?

-A premarital certificate is something that couples receive at the end of pre-marital education.
-When couples get a premarital education, they learn to build a strong marriage by gaining communication skills, establishing shared goals, conflict resolution skills, and more.
-Upon completing a premarital course, you’ll get a premarital certificate to show that you finished the course.
+A pre-marital certificate is something that couples receive at the end of pre-marital education.
+When couples get a pre-marital education, they learn to build a strong marriage by gaining communication skills, establishing shared goals, conflict resolution skills, and more.
+Upon completing a pre-marital course, you’ll get a certificate to show that you finished the course.

-How much is the pre-marriage course?
+How much is a pre-marriage course?

-Can you do premarital counseling online?
+Can you do pre-marital counseling online?

 Yes!
-You can do premarital counseling online through a website like ReGain, or you can find a counselor in your local neighborhood who offers remote sessions.
+You can do pre-marital counseling online through a website like ReGain, or you can find a counselor in your local neighborhood who offers remote sessions.

-What questions do they ask in premarital counseling?
+What questions do they ask in pre-marital counseling?